 Construction of the Metro Tunnel Project will see temporary but extended road and lane closures to travel routes into and around the city.
 People may need to consider changes to their routes to avoid and minimise delays.

 We thank cyclists for their patience and understanding in relation to these unavoidable disruptions as we deliver this transformational public transport project for Melbourne and Victoria.

 Changes to cycling routes

-To enable the construction of the new underground Parkville Station, Grattan Street (between Royal Parade and Leicester Street) will be closed to traffic from late 2017 for up to five years.
+To enable the construction of the new underground Parkville Station, Grattan Street (between Royal Parade and Leicester Street) will be closed to traffic from early 2018 for up to five years.
 There will be no on-road bicycle access, however, the existing shared path on the northern side of the street will be maintained for use by both pedestrians and cyclists

 Franklin Street & A'Beckett Street

 Franklin Street, between Victoria Street and Swanston Street, and A'Beckett Street, between Swanston Street and Stewart Street, were closed to traffic and cyclists in January 2017 for the start of works on the new underground CBD North Station.
 Vehicle and bicycle access is restricted on Franklin Street between Swanston Street and Bowen Street.